Tuesday, December 28, 2010

 3. How many of your players are family members?

-4. How many of your present players began playing after the halfway point in the existence of your campaign?
+None that I know of.4.
+How many of your present players began playing after the halfway point in the existence of your campaign?
 How many in the last year (if that applies)?

 N/A